by Rachel Smith

 13 October 2017

-There’s heaps about this practice on Ryder Carroll’s site – the New York-based digital product designer launched the ‘BuJo’ trend, calling it a ‘customisable and forgiving organisation system’.
+Of course, the bullet journal is nothing new – but the resurgence in using them is down to Ryder Carroll.
+The New York-based digital product designer launched the ‘BuJo’ trend, calling it a ‘customisable and forgiving organisation system’ and a way to ‘track the past, .
 He also showcases other people’s bullet journals (and I have to say, it’s a fascinating peek into how people organise their time).

 I may be late to the trend, but I’m finally on board and for me, it is seriously the secret to getting shit done.

 In my bullet journal there are no sections.
 No separate lists for specific tasks.
 Just everything jotted down in a simple hardcover spiral notebook that I carry with me everywhere.
 You can make it as simple or as beautiful and colourful as you like.
-It’s whatever works for you.
+I don’t have time to draw unicorns or rainbows or even organise it into specific sections like this guy does, although you’ll find plenty of that on #BuJo devotee feeds on Instagram.
+But make it whatever works for you.

 Just taking a look at my journal, I’ve written down ideas for blog posts, notes on things I am waiting on (like a call-back from an interviewee or expert) and pitch ideas for new editors.
-I’ve stuck an all-important post-it note on a page here and there (never to be lost again).
+It includes all-important post-it notes stuck in (never to be lost again).
 I’ve jotted down things like ‘request quote from developer for new site functionality’, ‘find birth certificate for passport’ and ‘ring ISelect to get car insurance quote’.
-I’ve taken my food and exercise sheet off the fridge and stapled it into my bullet journal for even easier access to it.
+And I’ve even taken my food and exercise sheet off the fridge and stapled it into my bullet journal for even easier access to it.

 I know for a fact some of this stuff would fall by the wayside if it wasn’t in my bullet journal.
 And now that everything I have to do is all in the one place, scribbled down when I think of it, it means I can forget about it.
 It’s there, I go through it nightly to see what’s been actioned that day and I mark finished items off with a highlighter.
 A quick read of what still needs to be done means it’s at the forefront of my mind and I can action it in a block when I have time.